1110naman/first-repo/README.md

 # first-repo
-I will learn git and github basics in this repo
+I will learn git & github basics in this repo